ebouteillon/freesound-audio-tagging-2019/README.md

 - My configuration has CUDA 10 installed, so you may have to adapt version of pytorch and cudatoolkit to your own configuration
 - You may have inconsistency warnings because we use libjpeg-turbo

+### Hardware / Software

+During the competition I use the following:

+- Intel Core i7 4790k
+- Nvidia RTX 2080 ti
+- 24 GB RAM
+- Ubuntu 18.04.2 LTS
+- Detailed list of installed python package with conda (more than necessary) are available in [requirements.txt](requirements.txt) and [spec-file.txt](spec-file.txt).

 ## Reproduce results